-Unless specifically authorized by the Department of State, a recipient that engages in explicitly religious activities, including activities that involve overt religious content such as worship, religious instruction, and proselytization, must perform such activities and offer such services at a different time or location from any programs or services directly funded by this award, and participation by beneficiaries in any such explicitly religious activities must be voluntary.
+Unless specifically authorized by the Department of State, non-Federal entities that engages in explicitly religious activities, including activities that involve overt religious content such as worship, religious instruction, and proselytization, must perform such activities and offer such services at a different time or location from any programs or services directly funded by this award, and participation by beneficiaries in any such explicitly religious activities must be voluntary.

-If the recipient makes subawards under an agreement, faith-based organizations should be eligible to participate on the same basis as other organizations, and should not be discriminated against on the basis of their religious character or affiliation.
+If the non-Federal entity makes sub-awards under this agreement, faith-based organizations should be eligible to participate on the same basis as other organizations, and should not be discriminated against on the basis of their religious character or affiliation.